deeproots/deeproots.github.io/vim-intro.md

 There's this beautiful little file called `.vimrc`, where all your customizations go.
 I've uploaded my vimrc so that you can use it and have all the same cool shortcuts I've made for editing these books.

-For all the Vim customizations it has what's called a **leader key** – mine is comma.
-It tells vim that there is a shortcut coming.
-And for this case, I chose to use `j` - it's easy for me to remember because I'm trying to **join** these two paragraphs.
+For this often-used shortcut I chose to use the `j` on my keyboard- it's easy for me to remember because I'm trying to **join** these two paragraphs.
+So I hit the *leader key* (in my setup it's comma), which lets Vim know there's a shortcut coming next, and then the letter `j`.

 So, back to the example.
 I'm scrolling along, and I see the error.
 Oops, those two paragraphs are actually one.
 As long as the cursor is anywhere in the paragraph, I hit `,j`, and I'm on my way, as best I can time it in about half a second or so.
-It's so fast almost doesn't break my momentum while I'm scrolling, and requires zero brain power (a good thing!).
+It's so fast, I almost don't break from scrolling, and it requires zero brain power (a good thing!).

-Is that amazing or what?
+Isn't that amazing?
 When I first discovered these customizations, I spontaneously I broke out in the Doxology! 😉I have shortcuts like these all programmed in for the most common problems you'll find in these books - and if you want to learn the intricacies of Vim, you'll the using them like a boss in no time at all.

 ### Vim Alternatives

-If you don't feel like jumping into an entirely new text editor right now, I can completely understand and appreciate that.
+Now, if you read that, you're eyes glazed over, and you have zero interest in learning *another* new thing right now, I can completely understand and appreciate that.
 So here are a few alternatives…

 As we talked about in the [Introduction to Markdown](/markdown-intro/), Markdown files are nothing more than plain text files.
 So any plain text editor can edit a `.md` file as well, even something as simple as Notepad on the PC or TextEdit on the Mac (although I would strongly not recommend either of those).
 The most important feature to look for will be the search - does it highlight well, is it easy to go to the next occurance, or do you have to scroll and find them?
 If it supports regular expressions, even better - all the ones listed below do.
 And don't worry if you don't know what regular expressions are - it's just an advanced way of find stuff, I'll have a list of them you can copy and paste.